-The EIS will describe migratory and non-migratory birds (including waterfowl, raptors, shorebirds, marsh birds and other land birds), ungulates, furbearers, amphibians, small mammals, and their habitat at the project site and within the local and regional areas.
+The EIS will describe migratory and non-migratory birds (including waterfowl, raptors, shorebirds, marsh birds and other landbirds) and their habitat at the project site and within the local and regional areas.
 The results of any baseline surveys will be included.

 Migratory birds are protected under the Migratory Birds Convention Act (MBCA) and associated regulations.
 Preliminary data from existing sources should be gathered on year-round migratory bird use of the area (e.g., winter, spring migration, breeding season, fall migration).
-In addition to information obtained from naturalists, other relevant datasets should be consulted.
+In addition to information obtained from the Atlantic Canada Conservation Data Centre (ACCDC) and naturalists, other relevant datasets should be consulted, such as those available from: